ibm-ecosystem-engineering/Watson-NLP/MLOps/Watson-NLP-Knative/readme.md

 # Serve watson nlp model on a serverless Knative serving

 With IBM Watson NLP, IBM introduced a common library for natural language processing, document understanding, translation, and trust.
 IBM Watson NLP brings everything under one umbrella for consistency and ease of development and deployment.
-This tutorial shows you how to build a stand-alone container image to serve Watson NLP models, and then run it on a ***Knative*** in Openshift cluster.
+This tutorial shows you how to build a stand-alone container image to serve Watson NLP models, and then run it on a ***Knative Serving*** in Openshift cluster.

 ***Knative*** is an Open-Source Enterprise-level solution to build Serverless and Event Driven Applications in Kubernetes / Openshift cluster.
 For more information please go [here](https://knative.dev/docs/).